 Read a Similar Blog: Should I Set My Thermostat On Auto or On?

-The Ideal Temperature for Sleeping
+The Ideal Thermostat Temperature for Sleeping

 Did you know the house temperature affects your quality of sleep?
 A study conducted by the National Institute of Health (NIH) showed that excess exposure to heat increases wakefulness and interrupts your REM cycle, whereas exposure to cold temperatures doesn’t impact sleep patterns.

-Keep the room temperature between 60 and 67 degrees Fahrenheit when you’re sleeping.
 Doing so will not only improve your quality of sleep but also reduce your energy bills in the winter by conserving energy, as fewer heat cycles will run when they aren’t needed.
 This simple step will also enhance the longevity of your HVAC system by minimizing daily wear and tear.

-The Ideal Temperature for Plants
+The Best Thermostat Temperature for Plants

 People aren’t the only ones who require the right temperature setting to stay comfortable indoors.
 Your plant babies do too.
 Plants thrive in environments ranging anywhere from 60 to 75 degrees Fahrenheit.
 If you go below 50 degrees or above 85 degrees, your plants will suffer.